 On completion of this unit a student will be able to plan and manage a voyage using advanced navigation techniques and to lead and manage the bridge team under differing circumstances including search and rescue.
 The knowledge acquired during formal lectures and presentations is applied and tested during extensive trials under simulated conditions in an approved ship simulator, which will include collision avoidance, search and rescue, passage planning and navigation, and emergency drill exercises.

-This unit meet the requirements for knowledge, understanding and proficiency set out by the Maritime Training Package MAR60213 of MAR13, the STCW 2010 (Manila Amendments) and Table A-II/2 of the STCW code.
+This unit meet the requirements for knowledge, understanding and proficiency set out by the current Maritime Training Package, the STCW 2010 (Manila Amendments) and Table A-II/2 of the STCW code.

 |Unit name||Navigation Management|

 Australian Maritime College

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.